Punyaarora2811/Trackist/README.md

 - [Lucide React](https://lucide.dev) for the icon system
 - [Recharts](https://recharts.org) for the data visualization
 - [Pexels](https://pexels.com) for the sample images

+## 🌟 What Makes Trackist Special

+**Trackist** stands out with its innovative **RecommendMe** feature - the first media tracking app to offer time-based, AI-powered content recommendations.
+Whether you have 30 minutes for a quick episode or a whole weekend for an epic gaming session, Trackist intelligently suggests the perfect content based on your preferences and available time.

+The app combines the best of traditional media tracking with cutting-edge recommendation algorithms, making it easier than ever to discover your next favorite movie, show, book, or game.

 ---